Skip to content

 Upload Feature Documentation

-The CodeDox upload feature allows you to extract code snippets from user-uploaded documentation files (markdown, text, etc.) similar to how web crawls work.
+The CodeDox upload feature allows you to extract code snippets from user-uploaded documentation files (markdown, text, etc.) and GitHub repositories, similar to how web crawls work.
+This includes both local file uploads and direct processing of GitHub repositories.

 Features